alibagherifam/mentha/README.md

 > "Mentha (also known as mint) is a genus of plants in the family Lamiaceae (mint family)."

 As a boy whose childhood was full of stomachaches, the word mentha means as a potion of healing to me.
-So I set it as the project's name.
+So I named the project Mentha.

 ## 💡 Inspiration

-This was the final project for my B.Sc. in Computer Engineering.
+This was the final project for the Artificial Intelligence course during my B.Sc. in Computer Engineering.

 ## 🤝 Contribution

-Feel free to create pull requests, especially AI model improvements ;)
+Feel free to create pull requests, especially ML model improvements ;)

 ## 🙏 Acknowledgment